Like ToolFern? Prefer us as your source on Google →

 How to use it

-1. Encode: paste text or code and get a version safe to drop into HTML.
+1. Encode: pick a style (named, decimal, or hex), paste text or code, and get a version safe to drop into HTML.

-2. Decode: paste entity-escaped text to turn it back into normal characters.
+2. Decode: paste entity-escaped text, named or numeric, to turn it back into normal characters.

 3. Copy the result with one click.